Dart-Code/Website/faq.md

 ## Why can't Dart Code find my Dart/Flutter SDK?

 Dart Code generally will try to find Dart and/or Flutter from your `PATH` variable.
-Depending on how you launch VS Code it amy not inherit the `PATH` from your terminal.
+Depending on how you launch VS Code it may not inherit the `PATH` from your terminal.
 For information on how best to set your `PATH` see [Configuring PATH and Environment Variables](/docs/configuring-path-and-environment-variables/).

 **Note:** If Dart Code detects that you have a Flutter project open then it will prefer to use the version of the Dart SDK that is bundled in the Flutter SDK, otherwise it will prefer to use a version of Dart directly from your `PATH`.